 If the shares you own are held in "street name" by a bank, broker or other nominee record holder, which, for convenience, we refer to in this proxy statement collectively as brokerage firms, your brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
 If you choose to attend the online annual meeting, please follow the instructions in the following paragraph.
 If you choose to have your brokerage firm vote your shares, you will need to follow the directions your brokerage firm provides you.
 Many brokerage firms also offer the option of providing for voting over the Internet before the annual meeting or by telephone, instructions for which, if available, would be provided by your brokerage firm on the voting instruction form that it delivers to you.
-Because most brokerage firms are member organizations of the New York Stock Exchange, or NYSE, the rules of the NYSE will likely govern how your brokerage firm would be permitted to vote your shares in the absence of instructions from you.
+Because most brokerage firms are member organizations of the New York Stock Exchange, ("NYSE"), the rules of the NYSE will likely govern how your brokerage firm would be permitted to vote your shares in the absence of instructions from you.
 Under the current rules of the NYSE, if you do not give instructions to your brokerage firm, it will still be able to vote your shares for certain "discretionary" items, but will not be allowed to vote your shares for certain "non-discretionary" items.
-The ratification of Ernst & Young LLP as our independent registered public accounting firm (Proposal 3) is considered to be a discretionary item under the NYSE rules, and your brokerage firm will be able to vote on that item even if it does not receive instructions from you, so long as it holds your shares in its name.
-The election of class II directors (Proposal 1) and the non-binding, advisory vote to approve named executive officer compensation, or "say-on-pay" vote (Proposal 2) are "non-discretionary" items, meaning that if you do not instruct your brokerage firm on how to vote on any of these proposals, your brokerage firm will not vote on that proposal and your shares will be counted as "broker non-votes."
+The ratification of Ernst & Young LLP as our independent registered public accounting firm (Proposal 4) is considered to be a discretionary item under the NYSE rules, and your brokerage firm will be able to vote on that item even if it does not receive instructions from you, so long as it holds your shares in its name.
+The election of class III directors (Proposal 1), the non-binding, advisory vote to approve named executive officer compensation, or "say-on-pay" vote (Proposal 2), and the non-binding, advisory vote on the frequency of future say-on-pay votes, or the "say-on-frequency" vote (Proposal 3) are "non-discretionary" items, meaning that if you do not instruct your brokerage firm on how to vote on any of these proposals, your brokerage firm will not vote on that proposal and your shares will be counted as "broker non-votes."
 "Broker non-votes" are shares that are held in "street name" by a brokerage firm that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.